dewi-alliance/hotspot-manufacturers/risinghf.md

 - Is it for indoor or outdoor?
   --Indoor
 - Provide a brief description of what you're making.
-  --RHF2S027 is an industrial-grade LoRaWAN gateway series carefully built by RiSingHF with support for half-duplex mode.
+  --RHF2S027 is an industrial-grade LoRaWAN gateway series carefully built by RisingHF with support for half-duplex mode.
 Embedded Linux operating system and the main control chip are the powerful STM32MP151A platform, with a main frequency of up to 650MHz.
 Built-in Semtech high-performance multi-channel LoRa transceiver SX1302.
 This gateway can be connected to the LoRaWAN cloud server through the Ethernet network.
 The internal GPS module can provide high-precision PPS signals for
   Device clock synchronization and geographic location acquisition.
   This gateway is embedded with a web configuration client, which can be connected to the gateway through wifi to realize rapid configuration and maintenance, which is convenient for on-site installation and fault diagnosis.
 This gateway supports USB adapter power supply, simple and convenient.

 What is your approximate price point? (required) Estimated 300$ -- 350$

-Please provide detailed hardware designs, including relevant parts (required)-- Maximum output power: 22dBm
+Please provide detailed hardware designs, including relevant parts (required) Maximum output power: 22dBm
 High receiving sensitivity: -140dBm@300bps
 Standard 8 channels: 8 multi-rate LoRa channels (SF7 to SF12, 125kHz), 1 independent LoRa high-rate channel and 1 GFSK channel